-To be eligible for Academic Amnesty, a student must meet all of the following conditions:
+In order to be eligible for academic amnesty, a student must meet all of the following conditions:

-- The student has not taken any courses at original college of enrollment for at least three (3) years from the last semester of attendance. - The student applies for Academic Amnesty before the start of his/her second semester after readmission. - .
-The student has never before received Academic Amnesty. - •.
-The student achieved a CGPA below 1.7 during previous attendance.
+- a. the student has not taken any courses at MCC for a period of at least three years from the last semester of attendance. - The student applies for academic amnesty before the start of his/ her second semester of readmission. - c.
+The student has never before received academic amnesty. - d.
+The student achieved a CGPA below 1.7 during his/her previous attendance.